 false on user cancellation,

-you must call TryAuthenticateManagementKey(Boolean) or
+you must call TryAuthenticateManagementKey(Boolean) directly

 before calling this method.